Falakata Assembly constituency

-Falakata Assembly constituency is an assembly constituency in Alipurduar district in the Indian state of West Bengal.
+Falakata (SC) Assembly constituency is an assembly constituency in Alipurduar district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 13 Falakata Assembly constituency covers Falakata municipality, Falakata community development block and Purba Kanthalbari gram panchayat of Alipurduar I community development block.

 Falakata Assembly constituency is part of No. 2 Alipurduars (Lok Sabha constituency) (ST).